-As the annual self-assessment submission date draws closer, we look at some of the common mistakes taxpayers make on their tax returns, and how best to avoid them.
+With the deadline for self-assessment tax returns now upon us, here we look at some of the most common mistakes taxpayers make on their tax returns, and how to avoid them.

 All self-employed workers and company directors are required to fill out a tax return, and it’s important to get your tax return right to avoid incurring penalties.

 Here, TaxScouts, take us through some common tax return mistakes and how to avoid them so you can get your tax return right first time.

 - To submit a self-assessment tax return you need to be registered with HMRC.
 You can register for self-assessment here.